 Day 1 – arriving in Florence

-I don’t really need to go into too much detail on the first night since everything’s already been said in my post The Day Matt Proposed!
+I don’t really need to go into too much detail on the first night, you can read all about it in my post The Day Matt Proposed!

-We landed in Florence at about 8 (the flight was only an hour and a half but there’s an hour time difference) and got the shuttle into the centre, where our airbnb was only a 10 minute walk from the station, down winding cobbled streets teeming with Italians out for a Saturday night drink.
+We landed in Florence at about 8 and got the shuttle into the centre.
+Our airbnb was only a 10 minute walk from the station, down winding cobbled streets teeming with Italians out for a Saturday night drink.
 After our host showed us around, we did a spot of unpacking and got dressed up to go for dinner.

 Dinner: Trattoria Zà Zà

-After Matt proposes (NBD) we go for dinner at Trattoria Zà Zà on Piazza del Mercato Centrale, evidently popular from the queue of people in the street outside.
+After Matt proposes (NBD) we go for dinner at Trattoria Zà Zà on Piazza del Mercato Centrale.
+You can tell it’s popular from the queue of people in the street outside.
 We only have to hang around for five minutes before the waitress finds us a table, where we order prosecco.

-We order bruscettas with truffle shavings, and for mains I choose gorgonzola gnocchi, and Matt goes for Siena pici pasta (thick spaghetti with Tuscan sausage ragu).
+We order bruscettas with truffle shavings to start.
+For mains I choose gorgonzola gnocchi, and Matt goes for Siena pici pasta (thick spaghetti with Tuscan sausage ragu).

 Everything was delicious, although have you ever had gnocchi drowned in sauce that is essentially melted blue cheese?
 The flavour is sensational but also quite overwhelmingly rich.